RamonAsuncion/secret-notes/README.md

 - [ ] I should not be able to spam the register/login/save button and keep getting the label to show up.

 - [ ] File naming system is shit I need to fix that...
-Sometimes it says the file_name is not defined like wtf????
+Sometimes it says the file_name is not defined??

 - [ ] Once I create a new file I need to somehow "refresh" the file system because it cant locate the newly made user...
 I have to restart the program to do that.